Skip to content

 Fix

-it by spending 15–20 minutes before each interview finding one specific thing about the company — a product, a value, a recent launch — and weaving it into your Future section so they know you chose them deliberately.
+Spend 15–20 minutes before each interview finding one specific thing about the company — a product, a value, a recent launch — and weave it into your Future section.

 Fix